edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

   - There is a very active [QIIME Forum](https://groups.google.com/forum/#!forum/qiime-forum) on Google Groups.
 This is a great place to troubleshoot problems, responses often are returned in a few hours!
   - The [QIIME Blog](http://qiime.wordpress.com/) provides updates like bug fixes, new features, and new releases.
   - QIIME development is on [GitHub](https://github.com/biocore/qiime).
-  - Remember that QIIME is a workflow environment, and the original algorithms/software that are compiled into QIIME must be referenced individually (e.g., PyNAST, RDP classifier, etc...)
+  - Remember that QIIME is a workflow environment, and the original algorithms/software that are compiled into QIIME must be referenced individually (e.g., PyNAST, RDP classifier, FastTree etc...)

   ##SeqTk
   - [GitHub](https://github.com/lh3/seqtk)